Spooky UK Halloween Events – 2019 edition

 15 Scarefest at Alton Towers

-Alton Towers Scarefest is spooking people in October and November.
-There’s a range of Halloween themed activities during the day and you can board your favourite rides after dark in two Scare Zones.
-A brand new terror for last year was the fiery Wicker Man ride.
+Alton Towers Scarefest is once again spooking people in October and November.
+There’s a range of Halloween themed activities during the day and you can board your favourite rides after dark in the Scare Zones.
+We recommend the fiery Wicker Man ride.
 For an additional ticket over 15’s can get lost in terrifying Scare Mazes.
+These include Project 42 and Sub Species The End Games – a death race deep underground in a post-apocalyptic sewer system where you will be split up and required to appease ‘the creature.’

 16 Fright Nights at Thorpe Park

-Not to be ‘overshadowed’, Thorpe Park is planning some awesome Halloween Uk events again with its Fright Nights offering.
-There’s likely to be new live action experiences and plenty of old favourites will be returning, like the reliably terrifying scare mazes.
+Not to be ‘overshadowed’, Thorpe Park is planning some awesome Halloween UK events again with its Fright Nights offering under the label of FEAR.
+There’s two new live experiences within eight attractions designed to scare, like the reliably terrifying scare mazes.
 The fright night attractions are described as intense and not recommended for anyone under 13.
 All that and the usual thrilling rides in the dark including the Swarm, the UK’s first winged rollercoaster, SAW – The Ride’s 100ft ‘beyond vertical’ drop and Stealth, one of Europe’s fastest and tallest rollercoasters.
 Here’s a taster of last years horror:

 17 Vampires at the Beach